10 Simple Ways To Encourage Your Baby To Walk From A Parent Of An 8-Month-Old Walker

 Always be on standby and if you notice your baby wanting to go from a sitting position to a standing position, assist them up and keep them standing up.
 This way, they aren’t getting discouraged every time they fall.

 Some might think or say that you’re helping them ‘too much’.
 But I feel like it helps them believe that they can do it and builds them up.
-It also helps build their core and leg muscles which are fundamental to walking.
+It also helps build their core and leg muscles which are fundamental for walking.

 5. Clear up a big area